 About Me

 Hi!
-I'm a designer, artist, and daughter of back-to-the land, hippy dippy Vermont.
+I'm a graphic designer and artist with a love for gardening, the outdoors, and crafting.
 Designs that have an organic, whimsical feel are my favorite to create, but I also like to challenge myself and take a crack at something outside of my comfort zone every once in a while.
 This blog is an extension of my recent passion projects.
 I've been creating designs for the sake of designing, exploring my own style, and growing as an artist and designer.
 Please enjoy!

 The Healthy Onion - Brand Identity